-After months of trying to give Anthony a little brother, our prayers had finally been answered.
-We were expecting our second child and couldn't be happier.
-Things were going to change and we were so ready to move on to this next chapter of our life . . . child #2.
-We were ready for that change for we knew it would bring more smiles and laughter, a friendship for Anthony, a second carseat, double the toys, extra wet bathtimes, basically it would be parenthood on a different level.
-Never in our wildest dreams would we have been able to anticipate the level of parenthood we would soon be experiencing.
+After months of trying to give Anthony a little brother, it finally happened.
+I was expecting another child!
+Things were going to change and I was ready for this next chapter of life . . . child #2.
+I was ready for the change for it would bring more smiles and laughter, a friendship for Anthony, a second car seat, double the toys, extra wet bath times, basically it would be parenthood on a different level.
+Never in my wildest dreams would I have been able to anticipate the level of parenthood soon to be experiences.
 Things were definitely going to change.

 The first ultrasound

 I type that statement with such abruptness because that's exactly how I remember hearing those words.
 I had barely made myself comfortable on the table, the wet goo on my belly, barely a movement from the ultrasound wand, not even a chance to hear the heartbeat when the ultrasound tech spoke those words that started a whirlwind of emotions . . . confusion, anger, worry, and ultimately fear.